seasonedcc/composable-functions/README.md

 Use `branch` to add conditional logic to your domain functions' compositions.

-It receives a domain function and a predicate function that should return the next domain function to be executed based on the previous domain function's output.
+It receives a domain function and a predicate function that should return the next domain function to be executed based on the previous domain function's output, like `pipe`.

 ```ts
 const getIdOrEmail = mdf(z.object({ id: z.number().optional, email: z.string().optional() }))((data) => {